 The best way to gently scrub an item of clothing is to scrub in a tender and deliberate motion.
 Any tugging, twisting, or aggressive handling of any sort is sure to stretch the fabric and could ruin the shape and integrity of the garment permanently.

 Stretching is a major issue to avoid with undergarments, especially EBY panties.
 EBY uses a unique technology to create ultra seamless lines, so any excessive pulling will have a negative effect on the seamless nature of the garment.
 Not only that, but tugging can impair our innovative no-slip grip, which prevents the panty from slipping down, riding up, and bunching, so take that into consideration whenever you’re preparing to remove period stains.

-When it comes to removing blood stains, cold water will always be your best friend.
+When it comes to removing blood stains, ice-cold water will always be your best friend.
 Hot water will only make matters worse because it will work to set the stain, not treat it.
-The colder the water you use, the better the results will be, so it’s best to bring out the icy cold water every time you spot a red spot.
+The colder the water you use, the better the results will be, so it’s best to bring out the icy cold running water every time you spot a red spot.
 When you start to notice the red running through the water, that’s how you know you’re doing it right!

 General Stain Removal Products

 Next time you find some period stains on your underwear, remember to put away the fancy stain removal products and pull out the classics.
 Products like bleach, liquid laundry detergent, or even a toothbrush can help save the day, so why waste your perfectly good (and expensive) products on your underwear?
 Using a toothbrush is a great way to ensure you’re not going overboard on your scrubbing, while bleach is better reserved as a last resort stain remover solution.
 Moreover, it’s important to note that bleach should only be used on lighter fabrics, and on underwear that is compatible with bleach.